-Did your community lose a dance venue due to the pandemic?
+Did your community lose a dance venue?

 Maybe they closed permanently, had to sell the building, or they just no longer are letting you use the space?